This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - In a large mixing bowl, whisk together the flour and salt.
 Then, make a “well” in the middle using your finger.

-- In a separate small bowl or glass measuring cup, whisk together the eggs, water and olive oil.
+- Whisk together the eggs, water, and olive oil in a separate small bowl or glass measuring cup.
 Pour this wet mixture into the “well” in the middle of the dry mixture.
 Stir with a spoon until the ingredients are mostly combined.
 Add a little more water if it is too crumbly and not coming together like a dough.

 - Use a pizza cutter to cut long strips of noodles as thin or thick as you like and any length you like, but try to keep them a uniform size.